abhinavg916/git-and-github/Git Tips.md

 # Git Tips
 * Naming Conventions of a repository on Git must be lowercase
 * Commit messages should be precise and action based
-* Each repository must have README.md file
+* Each repository must have Description, Topic Tags and README.md file
+* Topic tags for a repository should in Descending Order
 * Check for spelling mistakes and grammatical errors before committing
 * Use `#`, `##`, `###` and `####` for better organisation of information
-* Use of Bullets
+* Use Bullets
-* Add the following:
+* Add following in the README.md for the repository:
 ```
 ## Author
 * Name - Abhinav